maxpenner/DECT-NR-Plus-SDR/README.md

 ## Citation

 If you use this repository for any publication, please cite the repository according to [CITATION.cff](CITATION.cff).

+## Limitations of an SDR with Host Processing

+- Quasi-instantaneous channel access with prior Listen-Before-Talk (LBT) is not possible since all channel measurements are carried out on the host.
+By the time the host has measured the channel as free and the TX packet arrives at the radio hardware, the channel measurements may already be stale.
+- The [AGC](#agc) is slow.
+By the time the host has made the decision to change a gain setting, the channel conditions may have already changed significantly.
+- SDR devices are general-purpose devices with limitations regarding typical hardware parameters such as output power, linearity, receiver sensitivity, noise figure, selectivity etc.

 ## Known Issues

 1. The channel coding requires verification.
 It is based on [srsRAN 4G](https://github.com/srsran/srsRAN_4G) with multiple changes, for instance, an additional maximum code block size Z=2048.
 Furthermore, channel coding with a limited number of soft bits is not implemented yet.
 2. [MAC messages and information elements (MMIEs)](lib/include/dectnrp/sections_part4/mac_messages_and_ie) in the standard are subject to frequent changes.
 Previously completed MMIEs are currently being revised and will be updated soon.
 3. If asserts are enabled, the program may stop abruptly if IQ samples are not processed fast enough.
 This is triggered by a backlog of unprocessed IQ samples within synchronization.
-4. For some combinations of operating system, CPU and DPDK, pressing control+C does not stop the SDR.
+4. For some combinations of operating system, CPU and DPDK, pressing control+c does not stop the SDR.
 The SDR process must then be stopped manually.
 5. With gcc 12 and above, a [warning is issued in relation to fmt](https://github.com/fmtlib/fmt/issues/3354) which becomes an error due to the compiler flag *Werror* being used by default.
 It can be disabled in [CMakeLists.txt](CMakeLists.txt) by turning off the option *ENABLE_WERROR*.
 6. In an earlier version of the standard, the number of transmit streams was signaled by a cyclical rotation of the STF in frequency domain.
 This functionality will be kept for the time being.
 In the current version of the standard, the number of transmit streams in a packet must be tested blindly.